UtrechtUniversity/miffy/ReadMe.md

 ## License

-This project is licensed under ...
+The code in this project is licensed with MIT.

 ## Acknowledgments